 Gian Lorenzo Bernini, born in Naples in 1598, was a prominent artist and architect whose work greatly impacted the Baroque style of sculpture.
 He worked with mediums such as sculpture, painting, drawing, and architecture throughout his career spanned over half a century.
 Bernini is known for his depictions of genuine human experience in his sculptures.

 Bernini created several significant works like Cathedra Petri, Saint Peter’s baldachin and Saint Peter’s Square & Colonnade which can be viewed today.
-Three of his most famous works are The Rape of Proserpina, Apollo and Daphne, and David.
-The Rape of Proserpina portrays the ancient mythological tale of Pluto abducting Persephone with great emotion while highlighting Bernini’s attention to detail.
+Three of his most famous works are The Abduction of Proserpina, Apollo and Daphne, and David.
+The Abduction of Proserpina portrays the ancient mythological tale of Pluto abducting Persephone with great emotion while highlighting Bernini’s attention to detail.
 Apollo and Daphne reflects a moment where Daphne transforms into a tree after being chased by Apollo due to Cupid’s arrow making her immune to his advances; each character appears as if they are truly coming to life through Bernini’s sculpture.

 In terms of technique and style, he is considered the dominant artist in seventeenth-century Rome.
 His works’ ability to evoke strong emotions from viewers is greatly attributed to their expressive features that include exquisite drapery work producing almost lifelike texture as well as incredible lifelike facial expressions built on living models creating realism often not seen before him in art history up until this point.
 Overall it can be summarized that Gianlorenzo Bernini had an immense influence on Baroque art movement thanks to the stunning depictions captured by him portraying accurate human experience leaving behind masterpiece artwork till today appreciated worldwide by art enthusiasts alike.